 - main tasks and responsibilities

-- the reporting lines of the job - who the person is responsible to and (if appropriate) who reports to them
+- the reporting lines of the job - who the person is responsible to and (if appropriate) which other roles report to them

-- any minimum legal requirements, education or qualifications
+- any minimum legal requirements, education or qualifications, or occupational licensing

-- ideal personal skills, knowledge and characteristics for the job
+- ideal personal skills, knowledge and attributes for the job

 - any delegated authority the position has (financial and people)